T4SG/Bangalore-Team-5/README.md

 ISLI VOLUNTEER MODULE:
 - Each volunteer can login with username and password after which details of the classroom can be filled in
 - Previous visits details can be tracked
+- Can allot a workshop based on the performance of the leader